dal2kh0und/react-native-chef-master/README.md

 ## License

-Some images resources are not support bt Copyright, the images are used only for term project.
+Some images resources are not support by Copyright, the images are used only for term project.